 Throughout an education abroad experience, the safety, health, and well-being of our students are our highest priorities.
-Coordinators with regional expertise are available to offer advice before, during, and after programs.
-We offer an informative Student Handbook and a pre-departure orientation.

 Once a student arrives at a program destination, he or she may experience stress and a period of adjustment related to being in a new and different location.
 Culture Shock is a topic we discuss with each student, and it is important that parents understand it, too.
 A section on culture shock can be found here.
 The Education Abroad Office website offers tips on how you can support your student through what can be both a challenging and exciting time.

 Parents are encouraged to communicate with their students about the education abroad experience, to use the resources available on our website, and to contact the Education Abroad Office and program coordinators directly if you have any questions or concerns.

 We know there is much to consider when preparing to send your student abroad which is why we have compiled some useful information below.

 How can parents get more information?

 While we encourage family support and involvement, we ask that the student be the primary spokesperson for asking questions, seeking answers, and general inquiries.
 If there are extenuating circumstances, we certainly welcome the chance to meet those supporting the participant.